 What’s not to love about Lisbon?
 Beaches on the doorstep, surf just up the coast, strong internet, brilliant café culture – there’s pretty much all a DN could want in these parts.
 It shows, too, because remote workers have embraced the Portuguese capital like one of their own.
-Platforms like NomadX are hailing it as the new home of the global traveller and worker.
+Platforms like NomadX are hailing it as the new home of the global traveler and worker.

 Estonia has long had a reputation for leading the world in tech innovation.
 It created a mini-revolution for digital nomads when it instituted the e-residency program back in 2014, letting remote workers gain access to banking, company registration rights, and payroll without the need for a permanent address.
-There’s talk the government are going even further, with a fully-fledged nomad visa in the works for 2020/21.
+There’s talk the government is going even further, with a fully-fledged nomad visa in the works for 2020/21.
 Watch this space.
 In the meantime, check out that handsome medieval old town and its fairy-tale gatehouses.

 Medellin is a living, breathing example of the transformative power of the digital nomad lifestyle.
-Once the feared home of Pablo Escobar, this Colombian metropolis is now about creative co-working hubs and sleek penthouse apartments that don’t break the bank.
+Once the feared home of Pablo Escobar, this Colombian metropolis is now about creative co-working hubs and sleek penthouse apartments that won’t break the bank.
 It’s been hailed as the “nomad mecca of the Americas”, thanks largely to its affordability and electrifying nightlife scene.